POETSII/graph_schema/readme.md

 about structure, functionality, and connectivity.
 The schemas for other graphs could also be added here, but that is up for discussion.

+There are a few parts to the repository:

+-

 Requirements
 ============

-This needs python3 and lxml:
+This needs python3 and lxml.